Victorian Cottage in an Area of Outstanding Natural Beauty, 1 hour to London

 Description of our house

 Church Cottage is a semi-detached Victorian cottage dating from 1840 that sits snugly in a village hamlet, in beautiful, quiet, typically English countryside.
-It is less than 1 hour to London.
-We have lovingly restored Church Cottage over the past 2 years and there are still small jobs we need to complete!
+It is 1 hour to London by train.
+We have lovingly restored Church Cottage over the past 5 years and there are still small jobs we need to complete!
 It has an open plan living and dining area with a large kitchen.
 As well as there being a wood-burning stove in the living room, we also have a working open fire place in the dining room which joins a large kitchen, warmed by underfloor heating.
 Upstairs there are 3 bedrooms.
 The main bedroom has a King-sized bed, the second bedroom has a double bed and in the third bedroom, there are 2 single fold out beds.
 The garden is south facing and is walled on two sides.
 We have a veggie patch at the bottom of the garden, from which you can hear the church bells whilst sitting on the bench.
 There is also a wooden garden room with a log burner in which you can sit cosily and enjoy the garden.

 Accommodation and facilities

 Telephone, stereo / hifi, central heating, tv / cable, sofa, carpet, fireplace

 Kitchen and washing:

 Grill, freezer, fridge, dish washer, oven, washing machine